k3d-io/k3d/docs/examples.md

     `curl localhost:8082/`

-## Local insecure registry
+## Connect with a local insecure registry

 This guide takes you through setting up a local insecure (http) registry and integrating it into your workflow so that:
 - you can push to the registry from your host
-- the cluster managed by k3d cann pull from that registry
+- the cluster managed by k3d can pull from that registry

 The registry will be named `registry.local` and run on port `5000`.
 ### Create the registry